Technigo/project-express-api/README.md

 # Project Express API

 This is Maria Wellander's first backend project.
-I've created an RESTful avocado sales API in Node.js with the Express framework.
+I've created a RESTful avocado sales API in Node.js with the Express framework.

 ## The problem